influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/mosaic.md

 draft: true
 ---

-The **Mosaic** visualization displays data from two or more qualitative variables.
+The **Mosaic** visualization displays state changes in your time series data.
+This visualization type is useful when you want to show changes in string-based states over time.

 {{< img-hd src="/img/influxdb/2-0-visualizations-mosaic-example.png" alt="Mosaic data visualization" />}}

 Select the **Mosaic** option from the visualization dropdown in the upper left.

 ## Mosaic behavior
-The mosaic visualization displays string values in a graph.
+The mosaic visualization displays colored tiles based on string values in a specified column.
+Each unique string value is represented by a different color.

 ## Mosaic controls
 To view **Mosaic** controls, click **{{< icon "gear" >}} Customize** next to the visualization dropdown.